mary060196/CISC5001_Research_Project_Implementing_TRed_Efficiently/Progress_Diary.md

   - strlen, strcat  and other O(n) functions (Done)
   - difficultly readable lines, such as ones without spacing and parenthesization between intricate expressions (Done)
   - short functions that could be specified as inline in C++ for optimization (Done)
-- Create a short program reading in, reversing, and finding the lenght of a chromosome's nucleotide sequence, and measure how much time each of these 3 tasks took to run (in milliseconds): (Done)
+- Create a short program reading in, reversing, and finding the length of a chromosome's nucleotide sequence, and measure how much time each of these 3 tasks takes to run (in milliseconds): (Done)
-  - Use functions from <ctime> to measure the time.
+  - Use functions from `<ctime>` to measure the time.
+(Done)
+    - We use more precise time measuring options from the `chrono` C++ library.
-  - Specify the features of the computer in which the program was run (RAM, # of cores, etc.)
+  - Specify the features of the computer in which the program was run (RAM, # of cores, etc.) (Done)
     - Here is the information from the Settings -> System -> About page of my Windows 10 computer:

           Processor:      Intel(R) Core(TM) i5-2300 CPU @ 2.80GHz  2.80GHz